Vagus nerve: Stimulation

 Vagus nerve stimulation (VNS) therapy via a neurostimulator implanted in the chest has been used to control seizures in epilepsy patients and has been approved for treating drug-resistant clinical depression.
 Several noninvasive VNS devices that stimulate an afferent branch of the vagus nerve are available.
 GammaCore is recommended by The National Institute for Health and Care Excellence (NICE) for cluster headaches.

-VNS may also be achieved by one of the vagal maneuvers: holding the breath for 20 to 60 seconds, dipping the face in cold water, coughing, humming or singing, or tensing the stomach muscles as if to bear down to have a bowel movement.
-Patients with supraventricular tachycardia, atrial fibrillation, and other illnesses may be trained to perform vagal maneuvers (or find one or more on their own).
+Stimulation of the vagus nerve may be achieved by performing a vagal maneuver: carotid sinus massage, Valsalva maneuver, or the diving reflex.
+Vagal maneuvers may be used to abort episodes of supraventricular tachycardia.

 Vagus nerve blocking (VBLOC) therapy is similar to VNS but used only during the day.
 In a six-month open-label trial involving three medical centers in Australia, Mexico, and Norway, vagus nerve blocking helped 31 obese participants lose an average of nearly 15 percent of their excess weight.
 As of 2008, a yearlong double-blind, phase II trial had begun.